 The Manor of Wakefield collection

-The records relating to the Courts held in many of these years have been transcribed and published either in the Society's Record Series, or as part of a special project lasting from 1977 to 2021.
+The records relating to the Courts held in many of these years have been transcribed and published either in the Society' Record Series, or as part of a special project lasting from 1977 to 2021.
 Most of these are available to view on our pages of the Internet Archive.
-Print copies of some volumes are still available - for details see the Publicatiions page.
-Further material may also be transcribed and published in future years as and when potential editors wish to undertake the work.
+Print copies of some volumes are also still available.

 The Court Baron Docket Books - a searchable database

 Copyhold tenants wishing to transfer their property to another person formally surrendered their tenancy at a meeting of the Court Baron.
 The property was then allocated to whoever the surrendering tenant wished to have it and the transaction was recorded in a Docket Book kept by the Court.
 The Court began keeping these books in 1559 and continued to do so for 240 years to 1799 when methods were changed.

 YAHS volunteers have compiled a database of key details relating to each of the 40,000 entries.
 The database can be searched using the search box below - perhaps beginning by entering a year number to view all the entries for that year.
 Users should also consult this short introduction which describes the type of information recorded.